 Whether you’re a newbie or a veteran cleanser, or investigating your options before taking the cleansing plunge, there’s no doubt that cleansing is a controversial subject.
 Are cleanses healthy, or even necessary?
 And what does science say?

 The buzzy term “cleanse” is something you’ve most likely heard -- it gets tossed around a lot.
 Maybe you’ve tried a cleanse, or maybe you’re wondering "What is a cleanse?"
-Is it a valid approach to health?
-Is cleansing just another fad selling gimmicky powders and pricey juices?
+Are cleanses healthy?
+Or, is cleansing just another fad selling gimmicky powders and pricey juices?

 A good cleanse can do wonders for your skin, energy levels, digestion, and overall health.
-If you’ve never tried a cleanse before, you probably have some questions -- not the least of which might be, do cleanses work?
+If you’ve never tried a cleanse before, you probably have some questions: What is a cleanse?
+Are cleanses healthy?
+And lastly, do cleanses work?
 Well, yes!
 Cleanses really work, but your results are dependent on a number of factors.